Businesses who generate electricity using renewable energy sources can sell it to Yukon’s utilities under the Independent Power Production Policy.

 The Standing Offer Program Rules outline the full process.

-The first step is to meet with the Energy Branch to discuss your project and ensure you understand the process before you begin your application.
+The first step is to meet with the Yukon Development Corporation to discuss your project and ensure you understand the process before you begin your application.

-Contact the Energy Branch to arrange a meeting:
+Contact the Yukon Development Corporation to arrange a meeting.

 Forms and additional information